-We have used and intend to continue to use the remaining net proceeds from these offerings for working capital and other general corporate purposes, including to finance our growth, develop new software and fund capital expenditures.
-Additionally, we may choose to expand our current business through acquisitions of other complementary businesses, products, services, or technologies.
+We have used and intend to continue to use the remaining net proceeds from these offerings for working capital and other general corporate purposes, which may include the expansion of our content and service offerings and potential acquisitions of businesses, products and technologies.
+The amounts we actually spend for these purposes may vary significantly and will depend on a number of factors.
+Accordingly, our management will retain broad discretion in the allocation of the net proceeds from this offering.
 Pending such uses, we plan to invest the net proceeds in interest-bearing bank accounts and short-term investment grade securities.

-There have been no material differences in the actual use of proceeds from our IPO as compared to the planned use of proceeds as described in the final prospectus filed with the Securities and Exchange Commission pursuant to Rule 424(b).
+There have been no material differences in the actual use of proceeds from our IPO or other public offerings as compared to the planned use of proceeds as described in the applicable final prospectus filed with the Securities and Exchange Commission pursuant to Rule 424(b).